wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 ---
 title: Rugby
-date: 2024-05-17T00:43:51.242Z
+date: 2025-01-27T14:43:00.000Z
 person_in_charge: Mr B. Parry
 people:
   - role: Teacher in Charge
     name: Mrs Lisa Murphy
-uniform: Students are supplied with a rugby jersey, shorts and socks for each game.
+uniform: Students are supplied with a Rugby jersey and shorts for each game.
 extracurricular_area: Sport
 cost: ""
 ---